 - The April and June ACT tests offer the TIR (TEST INFORMATION RELEASE) so your child can see exactly which questions are missed.

-- The May SAT test offers the chance to order the test booklet and answers
+- The March & May SAT tests offer the chance to order the test booklet and answers

 - Most students have had most of the math covered by both tests (Alg 1, Geometry & Alg 2) Most students take Alg 2 junior year.